godopy/godopy/README.md

 [Python](https://www.python.org) scripting for the [Godot game engine](http://godotengine.org), [Cython](https://cython.org) and Python bindings to the Godot script API.

-The goal of this project is to extend Godot with [SciPy ecosystem](https://scipy.org) and to add interactive scripting features to the editor.
+The goal of this project is make Python ecosystem accessible to Godot developers with special focus on [SciPy](https://scipy.org) and related projects.

-GodoPy extends and complements GDScript, there is no goal to replace or provide an alternative to anything in the core Godot engine.

 ## Work in progress